 Predominantly Hyperactive & Impulsive ADHD: FAQs (Frequently Asked Questions)

-What are the three categories of ADHD?
+What are the 3 types of ADHD?

 The three categories are Predominantly Inattentive Presentation, Predominantly Hyperactive-Impulsive Presentation, and the Combined Type.

 What is the ADHD hyperactive-impulsive type?